ancient-military-history

 Archaeological Evidence of Maintenance Practices

 Excavations of military sites have yielded rich evidence of Roman maintenance.
 At Vindolanda, the extensive leatherwork (shoes, tents, and shield covers) shows careful stitching and patching—many pieces were mended multiple times over years of use.
-At Caerleon, a discarded lorica segmentata plate was found with rivet holes worn through by movement; it had been re-rivetted three times.
+The Vindolanda tablets also record orders for “repair leather” and “bronze rivets.”
+At Saalburg, a reconstructed Roman fort houses a collection of tools including a fabricator’s punch, a set of files, and a bronze oil can used to lubricate hinges.
 The famous Dura-Europos site preserved a shield of the early 3rd century AD, showing layers of repainted designs and repaired leather strips.
+Its wooden core was originally of alder, but patches of oak indicated repairs made with locally available timber.

 Conclusion: Iterative Innovation and Disciplined Upkeep